varlardohaeris/emacs-archives/emacswiki/info+-readme.txt

     5. Only 5th and 9th menu items have their `*' colored.
     6. Notes in face `info-xref'.
     7. If `Info-fontify-emphasis-flag', then fontify _..._.
-    8. If `Info-fontify-quotations-flag', then fontify ‘...’ or `...' in face `info-quoted-name', “...” in face `info-double-quoted-name',  and "..." in face `info-string'.
+    8. If `Info-fontify-quotations', then fontify ‘...’ or `...' in face `info-quoted-name', “...” in face `info-double-quoted-name',  and "..." in face `info-string'.
-    9. If `Info-fontify-angle-bracketed-flag' and `Info-fontify-quotations-flag' then fontify <...> in face `info-quoted-name'.
+    9. If `Info-fontify-quotations' and `Info-fontify-angle-bracketed-flag' then fontify <...> in face `info-quoted-name'.
-   10. If `Info-fontify-single-quote-flag' and `Info-fontify-quotations-flag', then fontify ' in face `info-single-quote'.
+   10. If `Info-fontify-quotations' and `Info-fontify-isolated-quote-flag' then fontify ' in face `info-isolated-quote', and fontify ` in face `info-isolated-backquote'.
  `Info-forward-node' - Prefix arg clones buffer.
  `Info-goto-emacs-command-node' -
     1. Uses `completing-read' in interactive spec, with,